-and Support-the kinds of intervention and support provided will be decided in consultation with key members of staff, parents and children For example, Monitoring Highest need agencies Other External agency support Other interventions e.g. Reach4Wellbeing If the school, professionals and/or parents conclude that a statutory education, health and care assessment is required, we refer to the All children needing targeted individualised support will have an Individual Care Plan drawn up setting out the needs of the children; how the pupil will be supported; actions to provide that support; any special requirements.
+The level of need is based on discussions at the and Support-the kinds of intervention and support provided will be decided in consultation with key members of staff, parents and children For example, Monitoring Highest need treatment, consultation with school staff and other agencies Other External agency support Other interventions e.g. Reach4Wellbeing If the school, professionals and/or parents provide that support; any special requirements.
 Children and parents/carers will be involved in the plan.
-The plan and interventions are monitored, reviewed and evaluated to assess the impact.
-The Care Plan is overseen by the SENCo.
 Some need Access to family support worker, school nurse, educational psychologist, 1:1 intervention, small group intervention and wellbeing programmes.